What are the Goals available in Google Analytics?

 Recommended

-What is not a filter setting for data in views?
+What is not a “source” by default in Google Analytics?

-What is not a filter setting for data in views?
+What is not a “source” by default in Google Analytics?